Zuzanna-Szymanska/Non-local-proliferation-model/README.md

 # Non-local-proliferation-model

-If you are using  for your work please formally reference it by citing:
+If you are using convergence_3D.py or convergence_2D.py for your work please formally reference it by citing:

-VisNow, http://visnow.org, “Scientific Visualization Association visnow.org”
-K.S.Nowinski, B.A.Borucki, “VisNow – a Modular, Extensible Visual Analysis Platform”, Proc. of 22nd Int.
-Conf. in Central Europe on Computer Graphics, Visualization and Computer Vision WSCG2014, pp 73-76
+P. Gwiazda, B. Miasojedow, J. Skrzeczkowski and Z. Szymańska, “Convergence of EBT method for nonlocal model of cell proliferation with discontinuous interaction kernel”,